openvenues/libpostal/README.md

 Installation
 ------------

-For C users or those writing bindings (if you've written a languag binding, please let us know!):
+For C users or those writing bindings (if you've written a language binding, please let us know!):

 ```